 To have a successful blue sky law violation claim, you need to show that you purchased an unregistered security and, that the brokerage firm wasn’t registered in your state, or that there was another violation of the applicable blue sky law.
 You also need to provide information regarding the transaction and the losses you are trying to recover.

 For a free case evaluation, contact an experienced investment fraud lawyer at Meyer Wilson.
-Our investment fraud attorneys have helped more than 800 investors across the country and have recovered millions of dollars in losses for our clients.
+Our investment fraud attorneys have helped investors across the country recover millions of dollars in losses.
 Contact us today or fill out our online contact form.